Last updated April 16, 2025.

 Many furniture suppliers are happy to offer one-on-one support, and have customer relations representatives happy to help you find the best fit for your budget.
 If you’re in desperate need of back support, stat, check out this list of ergonomic chairs under $300.

-4. Retreats, company fly-outs, and all other kinds of travel
+4. Retreats, company fly-outs, and all other kinds of travel: it’s worth it, up until a point

 Why stop there: with a typical three-day domestic business trip costing around $1,000 per employee, companies are rethinking their vendor meetings and conference plans, finding more cost-effective ways to build networks and understand client challenges.